openhab/openhab-alexa/USAGE.md

   * You can override this default value on items by adding it as a parameter to the metadata, ex:

   `Switch LightSwitch "Light Switch" {alexa="PowerController.powerState" [category="OTHER"]}`
-  * List of Alexa categories currently supported from Alexa Skill API docs:
+  * List of Alexa categories currently supported from [Alexa Skill API](https://developer.amazon.com/docs/device-apis/alexa-discovery.html#display-categories) docs:

 Category	| Description	| Notes
 ---------|-------------|-------
 ACTIVITY_TRIGGER	| Describes a combination of devices set to a specific state, when the state change must occur in a specific order. |For example, a "watch Netflix" scene might require the: 1.
 TV to be powered on & 2.
 Input set to HDMI1.	| Applies to Scenes
 CAMERA	| Indicates media devices with video or photo capabilities.
+CONTACT_SENSOR | Indicates an endpoint that detects and reports changes in contact between two surfaces.
 DOOR	| Indicates a door.
+DOORBELL | Indicates a doorbell.
 LIGHT	| Indicates light sources or fixtures.
 MICROWAVE | Indicates a microwave oven endpoint.
+MOTION_SENSOR | Indicates an endpoint that detects and reports movement in an area.
 OTHER	| An endpoint that cannot be described in on of the other categories.
 SCENE_TRIGGER	|Describes a combination of devices set to a specific state, when the order of the state change is not important.
 For example a bedtime scene might include turning off lights and lowering the thermostat, but the order is unimportant.	| Applies to Scenes
 SMARTLOCK	| Indicates an endpoint that locks.